 When it comes to LED lighting, Spain’s capital does not allow Barcelona to take all the glory and attention.
 In Madrid, you can read the temperature from a giant LED thermometer.

-The thermometer is on the side of the Gas Natural building at Calle de Corazón de Maria 38, and consists of 3,200 LEDs.
+The thermometer is on the side of the Gas Natural building at Calle de Corazón de Maria 38, and consists of 3,200 LED light bulbs.
 These replaced a previous giant thermometer lit by halogen bulbs.
 The LED lighting has cut maintenance costs, and reduced the bill needed to power the thermometer by 85%.

 Spanish nightclubs get in on the LED act.

 LED lighting has also made its mark on Spanish nightclubs.
-Apart from the bulbs’ low power and maintenance costs, LEDs provide a colour-changing flexibility ideal for creating atmosphere and excitement.
+Apart from the bulbs’ low power and maintenance costs, LED light bulbs provide a colour-changing flexibility ideal for creating atmosphere and excitement.

 One example of LED lighting used to spectacular effect is at the Galliano club in Vigo.
 When you step into the club, you experience a sequence of flashing LED tubes synchronised to the beat of the music.